-The left bar is the creation of a monster in a criminal waste of a natural resource.
-Fission products decay and lose heat in 100’s of years rather than 10’s of 1000’s.
+The left bar is the creation of an intractable problem with long lived radioactive isotopes – and a huge waste of a resource.
+What remains with EM2 are fission products – the rest of the mass is converted to energy – E-MC2 – that decay and lose heat in 100’s of years rather than 10’s of 1000’s.

 The fourth objective – after safety, waste and proliferation is cost.
-If’n it doesn’t work commercially it don’t work.
+If it doesn’t work commercially it doesn’t work period.
 Below is estimated costs of 8 advanced reactors in the US.
 On average a sizable cost reduction for these simpler, smaller, safer products.

-General Atomics isn’t one of the 8 – but gives their break even point with natural gas as $6-7/MMBtu.
-The US natural gas price is down a little to $2.67 – with a domestic glut and export control.
+General Atomics isn’t one of the 8 – but give their break even point with natural gas as $6-7/MMBtu.
+The US natural gas price is $2.95/MMBtu – with a domestic glut and export control.
 Australia has an expensive regional gas price – it is tied to the price of our gas in Japan.
 That’s a greenie over supply problem.
 We could be frakking the hell out of things.
-So for most of the world – these are looking cost competitive for obvious reasons.
-And more so as energy demand multiplies in the next few decades and fossil fuels are finite and ever more problematic.
+So for most of the world – these are looking cost competitive.
+And more so as energy demand multiplies in the next few decades and supply tightens.

 These SMR’s have the reverse problem of wind and solar – wind and solar don’t have enough power most of the time.
 SMR have too much power most of the time as demand rises and falls.
 SMR provide opportunities for other uses of heat and power.
 Catalyzing production of hydrogen and oxygen from superheated steam.
 Making liquid fuels from hydrogen and CO2.
 CO2 from air, electricity plants or cement and steel makers?
 Fossil fuels do have an innate supply and demand constraint.
 Fossil fuel prices get higher over time as demand increases and finite stocks are utilized.
 If there is something else far safer and easier at lower cost?
 There is no question.